staurand/ibic/readme.md

 - id: the image id (the one sent by the `image_list_url` endpoint)
 - urls: the list of urls processed
 - error: the error message if any
+- partial: '1' / '0'.
+If partial is set to '1' it means there are subsequent requests to be done.

 _The below is based on PHP_